 \subsection{Modulation features}

 The modulation feature captures the longer time patterns in the signal, which are often ignored in MSE-based generation \cite{vuong2020learnableVT, vuong2021modulation}.
-Not only inspired by the generation artifacts, moreover, but the proposed feature is a also global modulation feature that analyzes the joint long-range spectro-temporal modulation information.
+Not only inspired by the generation artifacts, moreover, but the proposed feature is also global modulation feature that analyzes the joint long-range spectro-temporal modulation information.

-Chi et al. \cite{chi2005multiresolutionspectrotemporal} discuss the importance of spectral and temporal modulation content of the auditory spectrogram.
-Here, filter banks select different spectro-temporal modulation parameters ranges: from slow to fast rates temporally and from narrow to broad scales spectrally.
+In \cite{chi2005multiresolutionspectrotemporal}, the importance of spectral and temporal modulation content of the auditory spectrogram is discussed.
+Here, filter banks selecting different spectro-temporal modulation parameters range from slow to fast rates temporally and from narrow to broad scales spectrally.
 The spectro-temporal receptive fields (STRFs) of these filters are related to human perception's auditory system.
 We also note that, from a physiological point of view, neurons in the primary auditory cortex of mammals are explicitly tuned to spectro-temporal patterns, e.g., spectro-temporal features, \cite{schadler2012spectro-asr}.
 Suthokumar et al.~\cite{suthokumar2018modulationreplay} analyze the temporal modulation by performing FFT analysis in each sub-band, and show the effectiveness of temporal dynamics for replay spoofing detection.

 However, in previous studies, 2D-DCT was only used to calculate \textbf{local} spectro-temporal modulation, such as for robust automatic speech recognition (ASR) \cite{meyer2011asrmodulationcomparing}.
 Medium range modulation features were discussed in \cite{hermansky1994rasta, hermansky1999temporal} and long-range modulation was proposed in \cite{wu2013syntheticmodulation} -- but both only for the temporal domain.
 Our \textbf{global} modulation feature combines spectral (as MFCC) and temporal modulation information for better long-range feature modeling.
 To the best of our knowledge, such a long-range feature modeling has not been carried out in previous studies in speech.